wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-receipt-processing/includes/3-create-app.md

 1. After you have selected the newly created label component, set its **Text** property by using the formula bar to the **DetectedFields.Total.Confidence** property of the **Receipt processor** component.

-After you have all values that you want to retrieve, save this information locally to your device as a collection or to the cloud, such as in Microsoft Dataverse or a SharePoint list.
+After you have all values that you want to retrieve, save this information locally to your device as a collection or to the cloud, such as in Microsoft Dataverse or a list.

 Congratulations, you have created an app by using receipt processing.